kri-pa08/Animated-Coffee-Shop-Website/README.md

-Aimatedcoffee shop website with HTML CSS and JavaScript
+Ajimatedcoffee shop website with HTML CSS and JavaScript